Decrease Stress and Bond with Your Dog Through Training

 Training sessions should use positive reinforcement, rewarding your dog for the behavior that you want.

-Dogs who are trained with more aversive methods (such as yelling at or physically correcting the dog when she does something wrong) exhibit more stress behaviors, have higher cortisol (stress hormone) level post training, and are more “pessimistic” during training.11 These sessions should be something your pet looks forward to.
+Dogs who are trained with more aversive methods (such as yelling at or physically correcting the dog when she does something wrong) exhibit more stress behaviors, have higher cortisol (stress hormone) level post-training, and are more “pessimistic” during training.11

 Reinforcement can be done with a verbal “yes” or clicker (more on clicker training later) followed by a yummy treat.
 The treat can later be weaned out but helps motivate your dog to use their brain power to try and figure out what is wanted until the new skill is learned.

-If you have a toy driven dog, you can use play as a reward instead of food, letting them play with the toy for about 30 seconds to a minute.
+If you have a toy-driven dog, you can use play as a reward instead of food, letting them play with the toy for about 30 seconds to a minute.

 Train from Home or In Classes

-Training sessions do not have to be in a formal setting, they can be done in the comfort of your home.
+Training sessions do not have to be in a formal setting; they can be done in the comfort of your home.

 Dogs who are immunosuppressed (such as those with cancer) need to be cautious going to places with a lot of dogs because their immune system cannot fight as well as a normal immune system.
 Training at home limits your dog’s exposure to contagious diseases and parasites.

-Teaching these skills allows your dog to feel like they have a choice about participating in an exam, and can help make veterinary visits a whole lot less stressful for you and your pet.1 Asking your pet for their cooperation and having them choose to have a physical exam or blood drawn is an invaluable skill especially for dogs who are going to multiple visits.
+Teaching these skills allows your dog to feel like they have a choice about participating in an exam, and can help make veterinary visits a whole lot less stressful for you and your pet.1

-Benefits of Dog Training
+The Benefits of Dog Training

 Training your dog has many benefits, both for ease of daily life and for your dog’s mental and emotional well-being.